-- 1. Demonstrate an understanding of approved safety practices and implement them while working on a vehicle. - 2.
-Communicate effectively with co-workers and customers through written and oral communication. - 3.
-Manage the day-to-day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability, and completing tasks satisfactorily. - 4.
-Maintain the cleanliness and integrity of equipment, tools, and supplies in an auto shop or service vehicle. - 5.
-Identify, diagnose, and state proper and safe procedure for repair of hybrid, alternative fuel, and other green technology systems. - 6.
-Use reference texts, magazine articles, computer-based information, equipment installation, operating instructions, and other resources to find information about processes. - 7.
-Identify and demonstrate an understanding of the theory of operation for all major systems in a modern automobile. - 8.
-Use critical thinking skills to analyze and diagnose automotive system malfunctions and repair or replace defective components. - 9.
-Diagnose system malfunctions and failures using specialized test equipment.
+- 1. Demonstrate understanding of workplace safety, hazardous materials, environmental regulations, hand tools, service information, basic concepts, vehicle systems, and common transportation industry terminology - 2.
+Manage the day-to-day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability, and completing tasks satisfactorily. - 3.
+Identify, diagnose, and state proper and safe procedure for repair of hybrid, alternative fuel, and other green technology systems. - 4.
+Identify and demonstrate an understanding of the theory of operation for all major systems in a modern vehicle. - 5.
+Use critical thinking skills to analyze and diagnose automotive system malfunctions and repair or replace defective components.